oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     case it might automatically happen during the setup of a TLS connection.
  3. The RS must implement the actual proof of possession check.
-This is typically done on the application level, it may utilize capabilities of the transport layer (e.g., TLS).
-Note: replay prevention is required as well!
+This is typically done on the application level, often tied to specific material provided by transport layer (e.g., TLS).
+The RS must also ensure that replay of the proof of possession is not possible.

 There exist several proposals to demonstrate the proof of possession in the scope of the OAuth working group: